TIMELINE

 Dondi received $200 in donations, immediately used for additional supplies.

-She also connected with her first mystic family—a sacred relationship that would become foundational to the spiritual architecture of the mission.
+She also connected with her first Mystic family—a sacred relationship that would become foundational to the spiritual architecture of the mission.

 By nightfall, the Facebook group reached nearly 13,000 members.